TheDataDen/Seedbox-Ansible/README.md

 ## Post-Installation Configuration

-All instances of Sonarr and Radarr should be configured under `Media Management` to set the file perms to `774` and the group to `1001`.
+All instances of Sonarr and Radarr should be configured under `Media Management` to set the file perms to `774` and the group to `100`.

+Sabnzbd should be configured to set the perms to `774`.

 ## Disclaimer